akka/akka/akka-docs/pending/serialization-scala.rst

     c should equal(serializer.in[Contact](co))
   }

-With optional generic data members, we need to provide the hint to SJSON through another annotation@OptionTypeHint.
+With optional generic data members, we need to provide the hint to SJSON through another annotation @OptionTypeHint.

 .. code-block:: scala